UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-powershell.md

 ## Setup the MARS agent using PowerShell

 The script used in this article can be found [here](https://github.com/UKCloud/AzureStack/blob/master/Users/Extensions/Windows/AzureBackupConfig.ps1).
-It provides docstrings on additional parameters which are not used in article.
+It provides docstrings on additional parameters which are not used in this article.

 ### Declare variables